itsmeow/Spicetify-Canvas/README.md

       return self.update(options, [], file_list)
 ```

-After editing that, go to your automate batch script and add `--no-depot-tools-update` to the arguments list for the python command, otherwise your changes will be overwritten.
+After editing that, go to your automate batch script and add `--no-depot-tools-update` and `--depot-tools-dir=C:\code\depot_tools` to the arguments list for the python command, otherwise your changes will be overwritten.
 Rerun the script, it should've saved most of the progress from that point.

 ### Results